A look at the design, market and legacy of Victorian pottery

 Royal Dux majolica flamingo pitcher

-Royal Dux majolica crane pedestal
+Royal Dux majolica crane vase

 Royal Dux majolica rooster